arinal/forex-mtl/README.md

 ## Room for improvements

+- The discussed approach is only working if the supported currencies are minimal.
+- Retry logic when calling `oneframe` API.
 - `Pair.apply` could be made private and make a factory constructor which returns `Option[Pair]` instead.
 - More testing, or if possible, apply testing based on algebraic laws.
 - OpenAPI specifications, probably using [tAPIr](https://tapir.softwaremill.com/en/latest/).